vanillaiice/vbinance/README.md

 ## Installation

-You can install this module using v.
+You can install this module using v:

 ```
 v install vanillaiice.vbinance